Menstruation & shame: Cycle of taboo that led to murder of 12-year-old Thane girl by own brother

 However, unlike the Bodhi School, most schools refrain from having these critical discussions.
 And even when discussions do arise, they can do more harm than good.
 When asked how he first learned about menstruation, a Class XII student at an urban school in Hyderabad said it was from his parents.
 "I think that having an intimate discussion with my parents is what made me more comfortable with the topic.
 If such topics are discussed in school, they might just become the subject of insensitive jokes," he adds.

-Anusha believes that this situation highlights the dire state of sex education in our country.
-She points out that many first learn about sex from pornography.
+Anusha believes that this highlights the dire state of sex education in our country.
+"It becomes a joke because people don't know how to do sex education right," she says and points out that many first learn about sex from pornography.
 "When I ask boys where they learned about sex, they often say their brothers sent them videos.
 However, pornography is often violent and is a terrible way to educate oneself about sex,” Anusha explains.

 “There needs to be a systemic way to do this such that everyone feels safe to open up.
 Current discussions often devolve into an adversarial 'boys vs girls' dynamic and fail to address broader issues of gender and sexuality.”
 Additionally, she notes that the discomfort that adults, including teachers and parents, feel while discussing these topics is reflected in their students.
 “If the adults get comfortable with these discussions, students will follow suit.”